 Get started with getting data in

 To get started with getting data into your Splunk deployment, point your deployment at some data by configuring an input.
 You can get data in using several ways.
 For the most straightforward option, use Splunk Web.
-With a Splunk Cloud deployment, you might need to configure a heavy forwarder or universal forwarder to send the data to your Splunk Cloud instance.
+With a Splunk Cloud Platform deployment, you might need to configure a heavy forwarder or universal forwarder to send the data to your Splunk Cloud Platform instance.

 Alternatively, you can download and enable an app, such as the Splunk App for Microsoft Exchange or Splunk IT Service Intelligence.
 See Use apps and add-ons to get data in.